 Elliot slid a hand into one pocket.
 "Dr. Kozlov told me it was my article on particle physics that brought me to his attention."

 "My attention," Dorian said, correcting him.

-"Oh.
-So you recruited all of the scientists here?"
+"Oh, I see.
+You personally recruited all of the scientists here?"

 "I selected them.
 Yes."
 Elliot nodded to himself.